The Road Works and Events (Jersey) Law 2016 came into force on 1 January 2018.

 The authority, body or person having a legal power to carry out undertaker works, including private services enabled under the Highways Law.

 Permit charging for road works

-From 1 January 2019 the new Road Works and Events (Jersey) Law 2016 will allow States of Jersey or the Parishes as highway authorities to charge a fee for road works permits, which has been set by the Minister for Infrastructure.
+From 1 January 2019 the new Road Works and Events (Jersey) Law 2016 allows the Government of Jersey and the Parishes as highway authorities to charge a fee for road works permits, which has been set by the Minister for Infrastructure.